|Native Name||Thangka (uncertain)|

 Painting with ink and opaque pigment on silk backed with heavy paper.
 Tibetan Lama painting of various offerings to a deity.
-Devis bearing the 8 Buddhist emblems and the 'offerings of the five senses'; Brahma and other (Hindu) deities bearing other offerings; personifications of the seven jewels; and (in lower corners) the 'seven personal jewels'.
+Devis bearing the eight Buddhist emblems and the 'offerings of the five senses'; Brahma and other (Hindu) deities bearing other offerings; personifications of the seven jewels; and (in lower corners) the 'seven personal jewels'.
 In center, an altar with usual fittings, and at bottom a basin of jewels.
 Typical Tibetan technique.
 Inscription in modern Tibetan on back.
-Unframed horizontal panel(was removed from old wooden frame and glass).